lenscat/lenscat/README.md

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 101131233.

-We would also like to thank Jonah Kanner for introducing us the amazing [streamlit](https://streamlit.io) service.
+We would also like to thank Jonah Kanner for introducing us the amazing [streamlit](https://streamlit.io) service that hosts the [web app](https://lenscat.streamlit.app/) for `lenscat`.